 Ports, Port, & Palaces.
 Inside Portugal.

 Often called the Little Country on the Edge of the Sea, Portugal is small only on the map.
 Which makes a visit here a real joy.
-Begin in Oporto, a UNESCO World Heritage site and home of port wine.
-Then to the Duoro Valley, Amarante, Vila Real, Pinhão, Buçaco, Coimbra, Nazaré, Alcobaça, Obidos, Lisbon, Estoril, Cascais, Sintra, and Mafra.
+Begin in Porto, a UNESCO World Heritage site and home of port wine.
+Then to the Douro Valley, Coimbra, Nazaré, Alcobaça, Lisbon, Queluz, and Sintra.

-This is a nine-day sample itinerary.
+This is an eight-day sample itinerary.
 Remember that R. Crusoe can create a Portugal journey of any length to meet your exact specifications.

 Day 1: United States

 Day 2-3: Porto, Portugal